-How you design your program is very much up to you.
-You should use top
+How you design your program is very much up to you, but you should begin

-down design to sketch out a basic outline of your program on paper
+by using top down design to sketch out a basic outline of your program.

 If the user selects option 1 from the main menu, you should prompt the user for two cities.
 The user can lookup a city by zipcode or by a city name and its two letter state abbreviation.
 For each city, display the following information:

 In addition to the information above, display the distance between the two cities the user typed.